Cars brands and logos that start with L

 Lancia Automobiles Logo

-The Italian automobile industry occupies one of the leading positions in the world.
-A bright representative of it is the automobile brand Lancia Automobiles S.p.A.
-Founded in 1906 by Vincenzo Lancia – an Italian racer and his partner Claudio Foggolin, in Turin, Italy, the company a year later released its first car, Lancia 18-24 HP, which later received an addition to the name – Alpha.
+The Italian automobile industry occupies a leading position worldwide.
+A prominent example is the automobile brand Lancia, founded in 1906 by Vincenzo Lancia, an Italian racer, and his partner Claudio Foggolin in Turin, Italy.
+The company released its first car, the Lancia 18-24 HP, a year later, which would later become known as the Alpha.
 Since then, the model lines have been called by letters of the Greek alphabet.
 The constant application of innovations and leadership in sports brought the brand’s popularity.

 Land Rover